infiniteopt/InfiniteOpt.jl/docs/src/tutorials/quick_start.md

 Below we exemplify and briefly explain the very basics behind defining and solving an infinite-dimensional optimization problem in `InfiniteOpt`.
 Please refer to the Guide on our subsequent pages for more complete information.
-The Basic Usage sections on the each guide page are good places to start from.
+The Basic Usage sections on each guide page are good places to start from.
 Also, the syntax of `InfiniteOpt` is inspired by `JuMP` thus we recommend new users that haven't used `JuMP`, first consult their tutorials starting [here](https://jump.dev/JuMP.jl/v1/tutorials/getting_started/getting_started_with_JuMP/).